jdalbey/libbyfetch/README.md

 # Libby Fetch

-Libby fetch is a program for downloading MP3 audiobooks from libbyapp.com website
+Libby Fetch is a program for downloading MP3 audiobooks from libbyapp.com website

 ## Features
 1. The program will signin to the LibbyApp.com website using the user's library card.